Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 13 September

 Three people were killed by Russian shelling in Kostiantynivka, while one person was killed in a separate attack in Borova, Kharkiv Oblast.

 Russia claimed to have taken the village of Novomykolaivka in Synelnykove Raion, Dnipropetrovsk Oblast.
-A Russian milblogger claimed that Russian forces retook the villages of Bezsalivka, Kindrativka, and Andriivka in Sumy Oblast.
+A Russian milblogger claimed Russian forces retook the villages of Bezsalivka, Kindrativka, and Andriivka in Sumy Oblast.

-Russian media reported that the Novo-Ufimsky oil refinery in Bashkortostan was attacked by drones.
-The head of Bashkortostan, Radiy Khabirov, said that drones were shot down by small arms fire, but falling debris started a fire.
+Russian media reported the Novo-Ufimsky oil refinery in Bashkortostan was attacked by drones.
+The head of Bashkortostan, Radiy Khabirov, said drones were shot down by small arms fire, but falling debris started a fire.

-Metafrax Chemicals, a business in Perm Krai that manufactures ammonia, was attacked by drones.
-Local officials said that the facility continued normal operations and there were no casualties.
+Metafrax Chemicals, an ammonia manufacturer in Perm Krai, was attacked by drones.
+Local officials said the facility continued normal operations and there were no casualties.

 Two officers from the National Guard of Russia were killed and one was critically injured during an explosion in Oryol Oblast that delayed some 10 trains.
-The explosion occurred while victims were clearing mines from the Oryol-Kursk railway line that had been discovered by rail personnel on the Maloarkhangelsk — Glazunovka section.
+The explosion occurred while victims were clearing mines from the Oryol-Kursk railway line discovered by rail personnel on the Maloarkhangelsk — Glazunovka section.
 The HUR claimed responsibility for the attack.

 A drone violated Romanian airspace over Tulcea County during a Russian strike on Ukraine.

 14 September

 NASA's FIRMS detected fire on 14 September 2025 01:24:00 (UTC) at the Kirishi oil refinery.
 The topmost detection is consistent with a refinery gas flare.

 The Kirishi oil refinery in Leningrad Oblast was set ablaze by Ukrainian drones according to Governor Alexander Drozdenko.
-He claimed that three drones had been shot down but falling debris set fire to the refinery.
+He claimed three drones were shot down but falling debris set fire to the refinery.

 A Russian Buk-M3 was destroyed by HUR drones in Zaporizhzhia Oblast.

+Geolocated footage showed Russian forces advanced east of Kozatske, Pokrovsk Raion; and in east Stepnohirsk in Zaporizhzhia Oblast.

 15 September

-One person was killed in a Russian air attack on Zaporizhzhia.
+One person was killed in a Russian air attack on Zaporizhzhia city.

-The National Guard of Ukraine claimed to have cleared the village of Pankivka in Donetsk Oblast from Russian forces following a joint operation with the Ukrainian military.
-Russian forces entered the settlement of Yampil, in Donetsk Oblast.
+The National Guard of Ukraine claimed to have cleared Russian troops from Pankivka village in Donetsk Oblast following a joint operation with the Ukrainian military.
+Russian forces entered the settlement of Yampil in Donetsk Oblast.

-Belgorod Oblast Governor Vyacheslav Gladkov claimed a Ukrainian drone killed two women in the village of Golovchino, 10 km from the Ukrainian border.
+Belgorod Oblast Governor Vyacheslav Gladkov claimed a Ukrainian drone killed two women in Golovchino village, 10 km from the Ukrainian border.
 Three others were injured and a car was destroyed.

 Denmark opened a rocket fuel plant for Flamingo missiles, temporarily suspending 20 laws and regulations in the process.

+Geolocated footage showed Russian advances in central Kupyansk and southwest of Stepova Novoselivka; and southwest of Horikhove, Pokrovsk Raion.
+Geolocated footage also implied Russian forces captured Olhivske village in Zaporizhzhia.